What the study found

 Key points

-- The optimization targeted contrast ratio and absolute transmission difference between two orientations.
+- The optimization targeted contrast ratio and absolute transmission difference between orthogonal orientations.

-- Simulations and measurements on a 3D-printed prototype showed improved switching performance versus the initial design.
+- Simulations and prototype measurements showed improved switching performance compared with the initial design.

 Disclosure